-To invade into the surrounding tissue, cancer cells must destroy and remodel the extracellular matrix (ECM), including both the basement membrane and the stromal ECM.
-PDPN was reported to stimulate MMP14 expression with oral SCC cell invasion by the activation of the small GTPase Cdc42 [99].
-PDPN makes a complex with MMP14 and colocalizes at cell-surface protrusions, suggesting the potential of ECM destruction at sites [99].
-In tumor cell invasion, not only tumor cells but also stromal cells express and secrete MMPs, which contribute to the destruction of ECM for tumor invasion [100] (Figure.
-2).
-Furthermore, PDPN can stimulate TGF- $\beta$ secretion in oral SCC cells, which activates surrounding fibroblasts upregulating MMP2 and MMP14 expression [101].
-We will discuss the roles of PDPN in CAFs and TGF- $\beta$ later (chapter 4.4).
+To invade the surrounding tissue, cancer cells must destroy and remodel the extracellular matrix (ECM), including both the basement membrane and the stromal ECM.
+PDPN was reported to stimulate MMP14 expression with oral SCC cell invasion by the activation of the small GTPase Cdc42 [107].
+PDPN makes a complex with MMP14 and co-localizes at cell-surface protrusions, suggesting the potential of ECM destruction at sites [107].
+In tumor cell invasion, not only tumor cells but also stromal cells express and secrete MMPs, which contributes to the destruction of the ECM for tumor invasion [108] (Figure 2).
+Furthermore, PDPN can stimulate TGF- β secretion in oral SCC cells, which activates surrounding fibroblasts, upregulating MMP2 and MMP14 expression [109].
+We discuss the roles of PDPN in CAFs and TGF- β below (Section 4.4).

-The recruitment of the glycoprotein by specialized cell-surface protrusions, called invadopodia, which recruit glycoproteins, is implicated in tumor cell invasion [102,103].
-PDPN functions as a component of invadopodia in breast cancer and SCC cells [104,105].
+The recruitment of the glycoprotein by specialized cell-surface protrusions, called invadopodia, which recruit glycoproteins, is implicated in tumor cell invasion [110,111].
+PDPN functions as a component of invadopodia in breast cancer and SCC cells [112,113].
 The recruitment of PDPN to the adhesion ring of invadopodia requires binding to ERM proteins and association with lipid rafts.
-PDPN promotes invadopodia maturation and stabilization by activating the RhoC-Rho kinase (ROCK)-LIM kinase-cofilin signaling pathway, which stimulates the degradation of the ECM [104].
-CD44 was also found as a component of invadopodia, where it appears to interact with PDPN and recruit MMP14 [106,107].
-However, the role of the podoplanin-CD44 interaction in invadopodia assembly and maturation should be investigated in detail.
+PDPN promotes invadopodia maturation and stabilization by activating the RhoC-Rho kinase (ROCK)-LIM kinase-cofilin signaling pathway, which stimulates the degradation of the ECM [112].
+CD44 was also found to be a component of invadopodia, where it appears to interact with PDPN and recruit MMP14 [114,115].
+However, the role of the PDPN-CD44 interaction in invadopodia assembly and maturation should be investigated in detail.

 The diversity of motility mechanisms has been recognized in recent years.
-The most commonly observed type of motility in histologic sections is the migration of groups of cells [108].
-Analyses of the clusters indicate that the cells retain cell-cell adhesion and that there is a communication from the leading edge and the trailing cells within each cluster [109,110].
+The most commonly observed type of motility in histological sections is the migration of groups of cells [116].
+Analyses of the clusters indicate that the cells retain cell-cell adhesion and that there is communication from the leading edge and the trailing cells within each cluster [117,118].
 Wicki et al. employed a transgenic mouse model of carcinogenesis and biopsies from cancer patients to investigate the functional contribution of PDPN to collective migration.
-By the transgenic expression of PDPN in Rip1Tag2 transgenic mice (Simian Virus 40 large and small T antigen expression under the control of insulin promoter; mouse model of pancreatic $\beta$ cell carcinogenesis), PDPN caused an acceleration of tumor progression with a higher incidence of tumor invasion and tumor malignancy, without the formation of lymph node or distant organ metastasis.
-PDPN induces collective cell migration by filopodia formation via the downregulation of the activities of RhoA, Cdc42, and Rac in the absence of EMT.
-In an immunohistochemical analysis for PDPN and E-cadherin in the collective invading front.
-While E-cadherin is expressed in all carcinoma cells [111].
+Via the transgenic expression of PDPN in Rip1Tag2 transgenic mice (expression of simian virus 40 large and small T antigens under the control of insulin promoters; mouse model of pancreatic β cell carcinogenesis), PDPN caused an acceleration of tumor progression with a higher incidence of tumor invasion and tumor malignancy, without the formation of lymph-node or distant-organ metastasis.
+PDPN induces collective cell migration through filopodia formation via the downregulation of the activities of RhoA, Cdc42, and Rac in the absence of EMT.
+In an immunohistochemical analysis for PDPN and E-cadherin in the collective invading front of human tumors, PDPN is detectable exclusively in the outer cell layer of the invading front, whereas E-cadherin is expressed in all carcinoma cells [119].